joshhus/blockchain-sw-25/known-issues.md

 The console will not work in the Chrome browser on Mac OS Catalina when the {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 or v2.1.1 is deployed with the default configuration that uses self-signed certificates.
 There are three ways to resolve this problem:

 1. Use a different [supported browser](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-ocp#deploy-ocp-browsers) with Catalina.
-2. Use your own [TLS certificates when deploying on OpenShift Container Platform](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-ocp#use-your-own-tls-certificates-optional-) or [TLS certificates when deploying on Kubernetes or {{site.data.keyword.cloud_notm}} Private](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-k8#use-your-own-tls-certificates-optional-).
+2. Use your own [TLS certificates when deploying on OpenShift Container Platform](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-ocp#use-your-own-tls-certificates-optional-) or [TLS certificates when deploying on Kubernetes](/docs/blockchain-sw-25?topic=blockchain-sw-25-deploy-k8#use-your-own-tls-certificates-optional-).
 3. Run the following commands to generate a new key and certificate pair for the console that will fix the problem.
    1. Run the following command to get the pod that corresponds to the console:
       ```